kiendev98/Car-Parks/ANALYSIS.md

 ![System Design](system_design.svg)

 - Inbound adapter:
-  - `LiquibaseCarParkMigration`: In charge of migrating car park information from cvs file to database.
+  - `LiquibaseCarParkMigrator`: In charge of migrating car park information from cvs file to database.
+    - `LatLonCoordinateConverter`: Convert SVY21 coordinate format to lat/long coordinate system.
   - `CarParkController`: Serve `findNearestCarParks()` operation as REST endpoint.
 - Business logic:
   - `CarParkService`: Where all system operation is implemented.
-  - `DistanceComputer`: Abstract for compute distance between 2 coordinate.
+  - `DistanceComputer`: Abstraction for compute distance between 2 coordinate.
   - `CarParkAvailabilityClient`: Abstraction for querying car parks availability;
-  - `CarParkRepository`: Abstract for car parks persistence
+  - `CarParkRepository`: Abstraction for car parks persistence
 - Outbound adapter:
   - `SpringJpaCarParkRepository`: a DAO implementation provided by Spring JPA.
   - `EquirectangularDistanceComputer`: Distance computation based on Equirectangular Distance Approximation formula.
   - `SingaporeCarParkAvailiabilityClient`: Client that queries data from Singapore government data source.

+>**NOTE**: The converting from SVY21 to lat/long coordinate algorithm could be found [here](https://github.com/cgcai/SVY21).
+> Since this library is not published on maven artifactory and the source code has only few classes, we will copy
+> the whole library source code to our application.

 ### Performance